MuhammedAbdalla/OBSIDAS-LabVIEW/README_Hardware.md

 The Bruel and Kjaer 4231 calibrator is to be used during microphone calibration.
 The calibrator generates an audio signal (at either 94 or 114 dB SPL) of frequency 1 kHz and contains a slot into which a single microphone capsule should be inserted during digital microphone-sensitivity-value adjustment.

+-Picture diagram/schematic for signal chain, components

-NOTE: Each of these items was selected by Volpe per their internal standards and requirements, and thus, none represent a design decision on the part of our team.
+**NOTE:** Each of these items was selected by Volpe per their internal standards and requirements, and thus, none represent a design decision on the part of our team.
 As such, technical specs & schematics can be found in the provided links.
 The experimental standard around which OBSIDAS is to be used also accounts for hardware specifications and setup; this standard is titled [AASHTO TP 76-10, which you can purchase the PDF for here.](https://www.engineerdocuments.com/standards/AASHTO-TP-76-10/)

+For information on the software-side setup for OBSIDAS' I/O, refer to README_Software.md